Google Tag Manager

 - Create new trigger

-- Select trigger type: custom event
+- Select the trigger type custom event

 - Optional: set your title to the same as your event name